corda/corda-docs-portal/content/en/docs/corda-enterprise/3.1/corda-bridge-component.md

 hot-warm operation of all the bridge and float instances.
 The Corda Enterprise node should be run as hot-cold HA too.
-Highlighted in the diagram is the addition of the `haConfig` section to point at `zookeeper` and also the use of secondary addresses in the `alternateArtemisAddresses` to allow node failover and in the `floatAddresses` to point at a pool of DMZ float processes.:
+Highlighted in the diagram is the addition of the `haConfig` section to point at `zookeeper` and also the use of secondary addresses in the `alternateArtemisAddresses` to allow node failover and in the `floatAddresses` to point at a pool of DMZ float processes.

 ![ha bridge float](/en/images/ha_bridge_float.png "ha bridge float")